TrashMob-eco/TrashMob/README.md

   1. Check response codes from APIs are correct
   1. Fix Terms of Service accept popup
   1. Fix welcome user message on main header
-  1. Logout button should not be available if not logged in
-  1. Login button should not be available if already logged in
   1. Allow event location to be dragged with visual indicator
   1. Add Patreon
-  1. Convert classes to Functional Components
   1. Redeploy test environment with standardized names
   1. Find a way to secure the Azure Maps Key (referral restriction?)
   1. Set up rotation of Azure Maps Keys every 24 hours